 Our Global Value team, which was formed in 2002 and is based in San Francisco, California, manages two investment strategies: Non-U.S. Value and Global Value.
 N. David Samra and Daniel J. O'Keefe are the portfolio co-managers of both strategies.
 Mr. Samra is the lead portfolio manager of the Non-U.S. Value strategy, and Mr. O'Keefe is the lead portfolio manager of the Global Value strategy.
-The Global Value team consists of Mr. Samra and Mr. O'Keefe, and five investment analysts with an average of eight years of investment experience.
-The team is supported by our eight-person non-U.S. trading desk.
+The Global Value team consists of Mr. Samra and Mr. O'Keefe, four investment analysts with an average of more than eight years of investment experience and one research associate.
+The team is supported by our seven-person non-U.S. trading desk.
 In addition, one senior marketing and client service professional supports institutional sales and client service for clients of the Global Value team.
-As of March 31, 2011, the Global Value team managed \$11.5 billion of client assets.
+As of December 31, 2010, the Global Value team managed \$9.6 billion of client assets.